Blog · Review Essay · Last reviewed June 16, 2026

 Read in 2026, the book is also a warning about AI agents.
 An agentic workflow does not merely predict.
 It files, routes, drafts, purchases, escalates, and closes loops.
 Once software is authorized to act, values hide inside permissions, tool access, memory policies, exception handling, logging, and rollback rules.
 The relevant question is not whether the system has intentions.
 It does not need inner life to rearrange responsibility.
 It only needs institutional authority attached to action.

 NIST's AI Risk Management Framework and the European Commission's AI Act materials point in the same direction from different institutional positions: risk is managed across design, deployment, monitoring, transparency, and accountability.
+The EU AI Act's Annex III treats certain systems used by public authorities or on their behalf to evaluate eligibility for essential public benefits and services, including healthcare services, as high-risk.
 Robinson gives that governance vocabulary a concrete case.
 The politics of the system is not contained in a single model evaluation.
 It is distributed across the long process by which an organization decides what the software is allowed to mean.

 Where the Book Needs Care